bids-standard/bids-schema/README.md

 # bids-schema

 Perspective repository to contain (including historical) versions of BIDS schema.
-ATM this is just a place holder to eastablish necessary scripting/workflows.
+At the moment this is just a place holder to eastablish necessary scripting/workflows.
 This repository would become ultimate source for schema, including its released versions which would correspond to the versions of BIDS specification where they come from.
 It could be used as a git submodule  in